NLIreland/puppet-fcrepo/DEVELOPERS.md

 ##Set Up the Environment

-Prerequisites:  puppet, ruby, gem, and the bundler gem.
+Prerequisites:  puppet, ruby, gem, and the bundler and rcov (for code coverage checks) gems.

 1. Clone this project: